Please keep the following advice in mind:

 from SC 212, MA 253, MA 262, or MA 274 (but some CS courses have other Math prerequisites).

 Major requires Mathematics 121 or 161 or equivalent.
-In addition, MA 381/ SC 382 will fulfill the requirement for EC 293.
+In addition, MA 381/SC 382 will fulfill the requirement for EC 293.
 There is also a joint major in Mathematics and Economics (listed under Economics) that requires Mathematics 122 or 162, 253, 311, and an additional upper-level elective course.
 See Economics in the course catalogue for details about options for upper-level courses, as well as additional mathematics and statistics course recommendations toward graduate school in Economics.

 Major requires four of the following courses: Mathematics 102, 121, or 161; 122 or 162; 253; 262; 311; Computer Science 151.
 See Physics in the course catalogue about additional electives, as well as further mathematics course recommendations toward graduate school in physics and astronomy.